Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Experiment/Methodology.md

 - Top-only
 - Dual side fans (one blowing in air and one blowing out)

 Fan enclosures were made by cutting holes into plastic buckets, just large enough for airflow to pass through without letting in too much extra air from the outside.
-This helped us create a semi-controlled chamber — useful since room conditions in the UK are inconsistent and could skew results.
+This helped us create a semi-controlled chamber -useful since room conditions in the UK are inconsistent and could skew results.
 DC 12V fans from old PCs were used because they’re compatible with solar-powered systems and could be easily adjusted between low, medium, and high speeds to see what works best for each fabric.

 ---